-The FlexiClip telescopic runners are fitted in between the two rails that make up a shelf level.
+Each level of the shelf runners consists of two rails.
+The FlexiClip telescopic runners are fitted on the upper rail of the two rails that make up a shelf level.

 The FlexiClip telescopic runner with the Miele logo is fitted on the right.